m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 ### Best practices

-Oracle recommends that you save the OPSS wallet file in a safe, backed-up location __immediately__ after an initial JRF domain is created.
+Oracle recommends that you save the OPSS wallet file in a safe, backed-up location __immediately__ after the initial JRF domain is created.
 In addition, you should make sure to store the wallet in a Kubernetes Secret in the same namespace.
 This will allow the secret to be available when the domain needs to be recovered in a disaster scenario or if the domain directory gets corrupted.
 There is no way to reuse the original RCU schema without this specific wallet key.
 Therefore, for disaster recovery, **you should back up this encryption key**.